 The Basque Country sits in the green north of Spain on the Atlantic coast, straddling over into France.
 Known locally as Euskadi or País Vasco, they have their own language, their own culinary traditions (recognized by Michelin granting stars to over 30 restaurants), and incredibly beautiful geography.
 For these reasons alone we should visit, but once you learn of their passion for combining the convivial act of dining with the best quality ingredients, well, there’s no turning back.

-We keep the group small—up to 12 guests traveling with one experienced host from Zingerman’s, plus Peggy Markel as our bon vivant!
+We keep the group small—up to 15 guests traveling with one experienced host from Zingerman’s, plus our local guides.!

 Amazing food – almost all breakfasts, lunches, and dinners.

 We will enjoy traditional regional specialties made with local, fresh ingredients.

 Behind-the-scenes visits with artisanal producers, local farmers, hands-on baking and cooking experiences.

 Two Zingerman’s tour hosts and our guides, who will be at your disposal at all times.

 Our own private bus transportation.

 Alcoholic beverages (other than beverages with dinner or when they are specifically included in the itinerary)

 Personal spending money

 What about accommodations?